abynxv/CRUD-FastAPI/README.md

 # CRUD-FastAPI

-This project implements a CRUD (Create, Read, Update, Delete) API for managing students and colleges using SQLAlchemy, a powerful ORM (Object-Relational Mapping) library for Python.
+This project implements a CRUD (Create, Read, Update, Delete) API for managing employees and departments using SQLAlchemy, a powerful ORM (Object-Relational Mapping) library for Python.
-The project provides endpoints to interact with a relational database, allowing users to perform operations such as creating, retrieving, updating, and deleting records for students and colleges.
+The project provides endpoints to interact with a relational database, allowing users to perform operations such as creating, retrieving, updating, and deleting records for employees and departments.

 # Setup Instructions